 "According to the Aristotelian view which is that of Greek philosophy generally, and has been widely taken in later times the primary subject of ethical investigation is all that is included under the notion of what is ultimately good or desirable for man ; all that is reasonably chosen or sought by him, not as a means to some ulterior end, but for itself" (Henry Sidwick, Outlines of the History of Ethics for English Readers, 5th edition.
 (Macmillan and Company, 1902), 1-2).

-On the conceptions of justice that Plato makes Socrates reject, justice maintains social stability.
-There are ways to maintain social stability that intuitively do not seem just, and the rejected conceptions are not especially clear on how to determine which ways to maintain social stability are just and which are unjust.
-This is a serious problem, but unlike the Platonic and Aristotelian conceptions, they seem to presuppose no very specific conception of what lives are good.
+On two of the conceptions of justice that Plato makes Socrates reject, justice is a set of rules to maintain social stability.
+There are ways to maintain social stability that intuitively do not seem just, and neither conception especially clear on how to determine which ways to maintain social stability are just and which are unjust.
+On the conception in the Protagoras, the suggestion is that Zeus is responsible for the change in human beings that allows for group stability and that the specific form this potential takes is a matter of agreement reached through rhetorical persuasion.
+In the Gorgias and the Republic, there is no appeal to the traditional gods.
+In the Gorgias, the "weaker" who are the "more numerous" engage in a program of indoctrination to reach agreement.
+In the Republic, those who "lack power" use some unspecified means to come to an agreement.
+This emphasis on justice as a set of publicly agreed upon rules is not worked out in detail, but the perspective seems to be "deontological."
+No very specific conception of what lives are good seems to be presupposed.
 Instead, the assumption seems to be that multiple conceptions are possible within the confines of justice.

 "Thus far provided, men dwelt separately in the beginning, and cities (πόλεις) there were none; so that they were being destroyed by the wild beasts, since these were in all ways stronger than they; and although their skill in handiwork was a sufficient aid in respect of food, in their warfare with the beasts it was defective; for as yet they had no civic (πολιτικὴν) art, which includes the art of war.
 So they sought to band themselves together and secure their lives by founding cities.
 Now as often as they were banded together they did wrong to one another through the lack of civic art (ἠδίκουν ἀλλήλους ἅτε οὐκ ἔχοντες τὴν πολιτικὴν τέχνην), and thus they began to be scattered again and to perish.
 So Zeus, fearing that our race was in danger of utter destruction, sent Hermes to bring respect and right (αἰδῶ τε καὶ δίκην) among men, to the end that there should be regulation of cities and friendly ties to draw them together.
 Then Hermes asked Zeus in what manner then was he to give men right and respect: 'Am I to deal them out as the arts have been dealt?
 That dealing was done in such a way that one man possessing medical art is able to treat many ordinary men, and so with the other craftsmen.
 Am I to place among men right and respect in this way also, or deal them out to all?'
 'To all,' replied Zeus; 'let all have their share: for cities cannot be formed if only a few have a share of these as of other arts.
 And make thereto a law of my ordaining, that he who cannot partake of respect and right shall die the death as a public pest.'
 Hence it comes about, Socrates, that people in cities, and especially in Athens, consider it the concern of a few to advise on cases of artistic excellence or good craftsmanship, and if anyone outside the few gives advice they disallow it, as you say, and not without reason, as I think: but when they meet for a consultation on civic art, where they should be guided throughout by justice (δικαιοσύνης) and good sense (σωφροσύνης), they naturally allow advice from everybody, since it is held that everyone should partake of this excellence (ἀρετῆς), or else that states cannot be" (Protagoras 322a-323a).